MEHAL RATHORE

 Aim of the project:

 The aim of my project is to understand the issues that visual impairments cause in activities of daily living (ADL).
 The focus has been put on glaucoma home monitoring devices for measuring visual function, the understanding of public perception of diseases and the value that the general public give their senses.
-The objectives are to 1) investigate the link between socio-economic status (SES) and the late presentation of glaucoma and its progression using a large dataset of visual field reports from English Hospital eye services; 2) collect normative data using home-monitoring devices to monitor visual field and contrast sensitivity in normally sighted individuals between the ages 18-30 in a simulated home-like environment and 3) investigate the value placed on the ‘senses’ by the public using a questionnaire-based survey.
+The objectives are to 1) investigate the link between socio-economic status (SES) and the late presentation of glaucoma and its progression using a large dataset of visual field reports from English Hospital eye services; 2) collect normative data using home-monitoring devices to monitor visual field and contrast sensitivity in normally sighted individuals between the ages 18-30 in a simulated home-like environment and 3) investigate the value placed on the ‘senses’ by the public using a questionnaire-based survey and 4) evaluate the feasibility of testing glaucoma patients in the waiting room of an eye clinic in England.

 Current activities: